Daniel4lm/Laptops-Web-Shop-Next.js/README.md

    |    | <- styles for whole app
    ```

-The list of laptops is located inside `pages/laptops/index.js`.
+ :star: The list of laptops is located inside `pages/laptops/index.js`.
 Inside `[curPage].tsx` I have basicaly imported getStaticProps and Page Laptops from `index.js` and created getStaticPaths to generate all url paths for each laptop.
 Laptop details for every single unit is located inside `pages/laptop/[id].tsx` page.

-~We don't serve any API routes in this case~
+*We don't serve any API routes in this case*

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.